Credit Management

 Performance and optimization of the WCR

-The sustainability of your business, its profitability, its cash flow and its ability to grow by its own financial resources depends on the performance in credit management.
+The sustainability of your business, its profitability, its cash flow, and its ability to grow by its own financial resources partially depends on the performance in credit management.

-The role of the credit manager also extends to AR accounting (invoice / receipt reconciliations, management of bad debt provisions, etc.) and to IT (ERP, credit management software) that are the tools that allow him to work efficiently.
+The role of the credit manager also extends to AR accounting (invoice / receipt reconciliations, management of bad debt provisions, etc.) and to IT (ERP, credit management software), which are the tools that allow him to work efficiently.

 Evaluate your performance in Credit Management